walford/euler/README.md

-euler
+- Project Euler Solutions
+By Gtwalford & Bpwalford
 =====

-Our solutions to Project Euler combining the practice with Git.
-Starting with Java.
+Based on the mathematic / programming challenges on http://ProjectEuler.net